 Helping our certificants maintain their certification is of utmost importance to PACB.
 We are working diligently behind the scenes to establish and improve the necessary infrastructure to meet those needs.
 Your ideas and suggestions are welcome, and we truly appreciate your patience during this rapid growth phase.
 There are currently over 300 pre-approved programs available to BCPAs.
 Learn more.

-Does current daily work as a hospital patient advocate can be counted towards CEs hours?
+Does current daily work as a hospital patient advocate be counted towards CEs hours?
 If so, what documentation needs to be submitted to PACB?

 Daily work in any patient advocate practice setting would not count toward continuing education.
 Continuing education is intended to provide additional learning above and beyond that which was required to obtain certification.